JsBergbau/MiTemperature2/README.md

 `--onlydevicelist` Use this option to read only the data from sensors which are in your device list.
 This is quite useful if you have some spare sensors and you don't want your database get flooded with this data.

 `--rssi` Reports the RSSI via callback

+`--battery` is also available in ATC mode.
+Instead of estimating the battery level, the batterylevel the device in percent reports is reported.

 Hint for storing the data in influx:
 When you have configured an advertisment interval of 10 seconds: Ideally store one measurement every 25 seconds to use very efficient RLE compression for your measurements.
 With storing the data every 25s, almost every timestamp is stored.
 This leads to RLE compression of the timestamp thus saving a lot of space in influxdb.
 With an interval of 20 seconds in tests it occured quite often, that timestamp slots were not filled and thus no RLE compression can be used.